Kong/workspace-config-apply-nodejs/README.md

 In ./config folder, you will need to have a folder that corresponds to a new or existing workspace you would like to configure.
 Each workspace folder structure will be like this below.

 ```
-./config.
-	root-workspace ( default workspace config. ).
+       config
-	**- workspace1 ( directory.
-This will be the workspace name).**
+       ├── workspace1 ( directory.
+This will be the workspace name )
-			- users.yaml ( all user configs).
-			-workspace.yaml ( all workspace, role and plugin configuration.
-If exists, will overwrite root config).
-	**- workspace2 ( directory.
-This will be the workspace name).**
-			- users.yaml ( all user configs).
+       │   ├── users.yaml  ( all user configs )
-			-workspace.yaml ( all workspace, role and plugin configuration.
-If exists, will overwrite root config).
+       │   └── workspace.yaml ( OPTIONAL: all workspace, role and plugin configuration.
+If exists, will overwrite root config )
+       ├── workspace2
+       │   ├── users.yaml
+       │   └── workspace.yaml
+       ├── workspace3
+       │   ├── users.yaml
+       │   └── workspace.yaml
+       ├── groups-and-roles.yaml ( groups and roles for all workspaces - cant be overwritten in workspace directory )
+       └── root-workspace.yaml ( default workspace config )
 ```

 ## Run